Emran025/shafeea-platform/.github/CONTRIBUTING.md

 - ✨ **Suggest Features:** Have a brilliant idea?
 We're all ears!
 Share it as a [Feature Request](https://github.com/Qaidsaher/shafeea/issues/new/choose).
 - 💻 **Write Code:** Ready to dive in?
 This is the guide for you.
 Fix a bug or build something new.
 - 📚 **Improve Documentation:** See a typo or a confusing section?
 Help us make our docs better for everyone.
-- 🌐 **Translate:** Help us bring Taj Al Waqar to more communities around the world.
+- 🌐 **Translate:** Help us bring Shafeea to more communities around the world.
 - 🧪 **Test & Review:** Try out new features, review pull requests, and help us catch issues early.
 - 🎨 **Design:** Suggest UI/UX improvements or contribute graphics and assets.